-Singers Lorelei Lee and Dorothy Shaw travel to Paris, pursued by a private detective hired by the disapproving father of Lorelei's fiancé to keep an eye on her, as well as a rich, enamored old man and many other doting admirers.
+Showgirls Lorelei Lee and Dorothy Shaw travel to Paris, pursued by a private detective hired by the suspicious father of Lorelei's fiancé, as well as a rich, enamored old man and many other doting admirers.

 When billionaire Jean-Marc Clement learns that he is to be satirized in an off-Broadway revue, he passes himself off as an actor playing him in order to get closer to the beautiful star of the show, Amanda Dell.

-Three New York models, Shatze, Pola and Loco set-up in an exclusive appartment with a plan....tired of cheap men and a lack of money they intend to use all their talents to trap and marry three millionaires.
-The trouble is that's it's not so easy to tell the rich men from the huxters and even when they can, is the money really worth it?Written by
+Three New York models, Shatze, Pola and Loco set up in an exclusive apartment with a plan....tired of cheap men and a lack of money, they intend to use all their talents to trap and marry three millionaires.
+The trouble is that it's not so easy to tell the rich men from the hucksters - and even when they can, is the money really worth it?Written by

 Col Needham <firstname.lastname@example.org>

 21 of 33 people found this review helpful.

 Was this review helpful to you?